This is our ULTIMATE GUIDE to the Best Muay Thai Gloves (and updated for 2020). That means, it’s our best, highly detailed article about the topic.

 While these gloves are made from synthetic leather, they feature a modern design and are well crafted.
 These are NOT toy gloves, but legit Muay Thai gloves you can use in hard training.
-And at about 40 percent cheaper than a pair of basic TWINS SPECIAL gloves, the Venum are our glove pick of choice for an entry level, budget Muay Thai glove.
+And at about 40 percent cheaper than a pair of basic TWINS SPECIAL gloves, the Venum is our glove pick of choice for an entry-level, budget Muay Thai glove.

-These are probably the best ‘value’ boxing gloves you can find anywhere that priced below $40 give you real leather.
-All the other boxing gloves / muay thai glove that are at this price range are not real leather.
+These are probably the best ‘value’ boxing gloves you can find anywhere that priced below $40 gives you real leather.
+All the other boxing gloves/Muay Thai glove that are at this price range are not real leather.
 To get real leather, you either have to jump up to the $70 price range of the Thai glove brands, or about $100+ for western boxing glove brands.

 These may not be ‘classic’ Muay Thai gloves in the design.
 They are in fact Boxing gloves in design (so no fat wrist padding or grip flexibility), but really, for $35 bucks for a real leather boxing glove, you can’t complain.
 For beginners who won’t be doing any real sparring or clinching with gloves on, these gloves are suitable for any sort of training, including pure Muay Thai training.

 There are lots of better-constructed gloves out there.
 But there are not too many gloves that offer a decent, real boxing glove at $30 dollars.